FasterSpeeding/Tanjun/CONTRIBUTING.md

-It's worth noting that the reformat nox task will reformat additions to the project in-order to make them match the expected style and is one of the default tasks and that nox will generate virtual environments for each task instead of polution the environment it was installed into.
+It's worth noting that the reformat nox task will reformat additions to the project in-order to make them match the expected style and is one of the default tasks and that nox will generate virtual environments for each task instead of pollution the environment it was installed into.

 ### Documentation style